melizzaanievas/melizzaanievas/README.md

 ### 👋 Hi, I'm Melizza

 I am a strategist in digital finance, policy, and go-to-market (GTM) execution, as well as the Co-Founder of [Women in Web3 HK](http://womeninweb3hk.com).
-I am an avid self-learner passionate about building workflows, automated systems, and products from 0.
+I am a self-learner passionate about building workflows, automated systems, and products from 0.

 - 🌐 **Focus:** Digital Finance Strategy, Web3 Policy, and Go-To-Market (GTM) Acceleration
 - 🚀 **Community:** Co-Founder, [Women in Web3 HK](http://womeninweb3hk.com) 🇭🇰